By Alaina Johns

 For Kids and Fur-Kids

 Philadelphia-based “mama-run biz” The Craftship is a great gift idea for families with young children.
-Founder Steph Kimmel creates themed craft boxes that couldn’t be better for youngsters in quarantine.
+Founder Steph Kimmel creates themed craft boxes that couldn’t be better for youngsters.
 Tailored for ages 5 to 7, each box comes complete with everything you need for a couple high-quality projects you can do at the kitchen table.
 These can be purchased individually or on a monthly subscription basis.

 “My hope is you and the kiddos in your life get a chance to slow down, connect, and enjoy each other with some crafts,” says Kimmel.

 Sometimes, the perfect way to warm hearts over the holidays is to show some love to the dogs.
 Melmo’s Dog Treats, founded by lifelong dog parent Melissa Morales, makes organic treats perfect for picky or sensitive pooches.
-Born of strenuous research among dog owners, shelters, and vets, Melmo’s are available in various Philadelphia-area stores, pop-ups (pick up some biscuits at their Christmas Hut on Bethlehem’s Main Street through December 27), and online.
+Born of strenuous research among dog owners, shelters, and vets, Melmo’s are available in various Philadelphia-area stores, pop-ups and online.

 In Ardmore (northwest of downtown Philadelphia), Kate Coffin makes custom dog collars, including one-of-a-kind designs combining sturdy nylon with repurposed vintage ribbons.
 She founded Otis & Roo in 2008 (named for a Basset Hound mix and a calico cat, both rescues).
 Before she launched her own business, Coffin worked as a veterinary tech with the ASPCA.
 That work still inspires her business model today, which sends a portion of the proceeds to animal-rescue organizations.